shayan-shabani/ImpossibleTicTacToe/README.md

 # Impossible Tic-Tac-Toe
-Impossible Tic-Tac-Toe is designed to showcase the power of the minimax algorithm.
+This impossible Tic-Tac-Toe game is designed to showcase the power of the minimax algorithm.

 # Minimax Algorithm